perdalum/1000x1000/README.md

 - Fortran compiler, e.g., [gfortran](https://gcc.gnu.org/fortran/).
 This one also relies on the `lapack` package.

+- C compiler, fx clang on macOS.
+This one also relies on the `lapack` package.

-To use the JavaScript package `nlapack`, you need the `lapack` system library, and to compile the FORTRAN program, you in addition need the `blas` library.
+To use the JavaScript package `nlapack`, you need the `lapack` system library, and to compile the FORTRAN and C programs, you in addition need the `blas` library.
 Om macOS, that can be installed by Homebrew:

     brew install gfortran lapack blas